What to Know Before Buying a Used Electric Car

 Cars.com purchased its first EV, a 2011 Nissan Leaf SL, new for $35,665 as equipped, and when we sold it 19 months later to a private party with just 11,000 miles on it, $19,000 was the best we could get for it — a depreciation of 47%.
 More recently, we purchased a 2021 Tesla Model Y for $66,443, which we traded in more than two years later for $26,800.
 While trade-in value is always going to be slightly less than resale, we still only made back roughly 40% of the Model Y’s initial cost.

 There are a few factors that result in modest used-EV prices.
 One is incentives.
-The market immediately accounted for federal tax credits available on new EVs, which subtract up to $7,500 from the apparent purchase price of most pre-owned battery-electrics even though not all EVs qualify for them.
+The market immediately accounted for federal tax credits for new EVs, which subtracted up to $7,500 from the apparent purchase price of many battery-electrics even though not all EVs qualified for them.
+That credit has expired, however, and we’ll have to wait and see how the credit’s ending affects used-EV prices.
 State and local incentives also play a part in used-EV depreciation depending on where you buy.
-The revised federal tax credit also introduced used-EV incentives, which can knock up to $4,000 or 30% (whichever is lower) off the purchase price of a used EV for qualifying buyers.
+The federal tax credit also included used-EV incentives, which knocked up to $4,000 or 30% (whichever was lower) off the purchase price of a used EV for qualifying buyers.
+That credit is gone, too, and its demise is likely to have a more immediate effect.

 Best we can tell, the rest has been about consumers’ hesitancy to purchase used EVs because they’ve believed a few things: that newer models would be coming with longer ranges, faster charging capabilities and better features (true), that they truly needed more range (often false), and that a used EV is closer to imminent and prohibitively expensive battery death (highly unlikely).